-Today, we out ourselves: we’re scared to eat street food in Thailand.
+Today, I out myself: I’ve been scared to eat street food in Thailand.
 Prudent or scaredy-cat?
 A spell of developing-world-dysentery (not in Thailand) put training wheels on edible exploration.
-Since then, besides pancakes, noodles and mango-sticky-rice, we’ve never had a bite of real Thai street food.
+Since then, besides pancakes, noodles and mango-sticky-rice, I’ve never had a bite of real Thai street food.
 Until now.

 Thailand’s Best Street Food

 When Nualkhair’s publisher kindly asked me to review the book, they couldn’t have known just how well I fit its target audience: “Street food newbies” who’d love to enjoy this “huge part of Thai dining culture”, but need a little hand-holding to get started.
 The author knows where to find me – and insists there’s “no need to cower in one’s hotel coffee shop”.
 Busted.

 Chawadee, I’m a greedy person.
 Really – I want to eat it all.
 I try my best to be adventurous in other ways …it’s just … I’m scared of germs.

 The author understands – she’s been there.
 Thai-American Nualkhair moved to Bangkok twenty years ago and recalls the intimidation she felt when she “contemplated buying a street food meal on her own”.
 Luckily she persevered.
 Today, her expertise will help you dig into Thai street food safely, and with confidence.
 You’ll learn where to eat, and exactly what (and how) to order.

 You’ll love this book if…

 - You want to try everything – once you know what’s safe

 - You want to find Thailand’s best street food – immediately

 - You’re spending any amount of time in Bangkok or Chiang Mai